mryap/fierce-robin/src/pages/posts/create-gift-card-store-on-shopify.md

 date: 2020-03-25T11:27:39.502Z
 template: post
 ---
+Gift cards are now available for free on all Shopify plans.
+Sign up for a plan to get started setting this up.

 How a gift card store can help?

 1. Share your URL to customers who want to help you during these times